RISCfuture/Cirrus-AMM-Generator/README.md

 ## Requirements

-This script requires at least Ruby 2.0 (2.5.1 targeted) and the Bundler gem.
+This script requires at least Ruby 2.0 and the Bundler gem.
 You must also have the following binaries in your `$PATH`:

 * `gs` (from Ghostscript)
 * `pdftops`, `pdfinfo` (from Poppler)

 If you are using Homebrew, you can install these dependencies by running `brew bundle`.

 ## How to Run